FarronF/limerick-council-meetings/meetings/2016/12/12-Environment Strategic Policy Committee Meeting/Draft Minutes - Environment Strategic Policy Committee - 24th October 2016.md

 preserving the antiquity and heritage of these cemeteries while also meeting the expressed

-wishes of families of the deceased.---
+wishes of families of the deceased.
+---
 The Executive Archaeologist stated that the issues raised by the Members relate to a

 number of different Bye-Laws.
 She stated that Bye Law 28 relates to cemeteries which